rauldoe/cpsc473hw7/readme.txt

 git branch --set-upstream-to=origin/master

+//has to delete .git folder in subfolder git rm --cached library-app

+//Setting your branch to exactly match the remote branch can be done in two steps: git fetch origin git reset --hard origin/master

+//or you can do this
 git fetch --all
 git reset --hard origin/master

-//has to delete .git folder in subfolder git rm --cached library-app